 Children ages 0-2 continue to be the largest grouping by age involved in the judicial system.
-However, children ages 3-5 have now overtaken the 6-10 age group to be the second highest grouping.
-The majority of children were placed in Out of Home care (84%).
-In 2018 the number of children placed in licensed foster care rose from 12% to 28%.
+The 3-5 and 6-10 age groups share the second highest grouping.
+72% of children were placed in Out of Home care, compared to 84% in 2018.
 Substance abuse and domestic violence in the home remain the primary reasons for judicial involvement.
 With substance abuse at epidemic proportions, the parent's case plan tasks are carefully reviewed to ensure that the appropriate support services are being provided and that all "reasonable and appropriate efforts" are made to reunify the family.